Noiredd/PEGAS/docs/tutorial.md

 You can define `upfgActivation` so that UPFG is engaged while the booster burns, and specify no ignition event for that stage.
 It *would be* quite cumbersome to have to calculate the vehicle's mass at that point before the flight - but PEGAS has one trick to make it easier.
 If a first actively guided stage requires no ignition, it assumes the stage has been burning from time zero: it checks the current mass, compares that with the dry mass of the stage and infers the amount of fuel left in the tanks.
 In this case, the only thing you need to do is provide that dry mass, and set the `upfgActivation` to virtually any moment.

+##### Jettison but no ignition?
-This also works if you decide to drop the SRBs and activate UPFG in one go, simply by stating `"jettison", TRUE` in the [`staging`](reference.md#staging) entry.
+Following the above Atlas V example, you might think that it would save you some work on the configuration, if you dropped the SRBs and activated UPFG at the exact same time, (simply by stating `"jettison", TRUE`, but `"ignition", FALSE` in the [`staging`](reference.md#staging) entry).
+This will **FAIL** your mission!
+PEGAS will measure the mass of the vehicle **with** the SRBs, while your vehicle definition must be stated without including them anymore.
+Therefore, PEGAS will assume the SRB mass is *fuel* and erroneously calculate the burn time of the sustainer.

+You should AVOID stages with `"jettison", TRUE, "ignition", FALSE` in general.
+If you only need to jettison something, use the `sequence` (see below).

 ##### Note about constant-acceleration phases
 PEGAS has the capability to run vehicles with acceleration-limited stages (eg. Space Shuttle, Atlas V).